BernhardPosselt/presentations/slides/aiagents.md

 class: center, middle

-# Assisted AI Agent Workflows
+# Agentic AI with Kotlin

 ---

-## AI-Based Flows

-* Does not guarantee correctness
-* Asking a magic 8-Ball
-* Requires oversight and guidance in all steps
-* Great when incorrect results are not an issue and the only requirement is getting good enough results that would be difficult to specify in code
+## When to Use

+* Non labeled training data based on heuristics
+* Dealing with language instead of numbers
+* Making use of generative AI
+* Fine with incorrectness as long as correct results outweigh incorrect ones
 * Think virus scanners using heuristics to determine if a file is a virus rather than checksums: high rate of false positives but likely to also detect unknown threats

 ---

 ## Complementing AI Agents

-* 100% autonomous AI is not yet possible
 * **Oversight**: checkpoints where human intervention is required
 * **Correctness**: custom code that can be used by the model to trigger code
-* **Benefit**: If required, can be pulled out of an AI Agent workflow
+* If required, can be pulled out of an AI Agent workflow

 ---

 ## Building Workflows Using Kotlin & Koog

-Pull in the koog library in a new Kotlin & Gradle project and configure an API key, e.g. through an env variable.
+Pull in the **koog** library in a new Kotlin & Gradle project and configure an API key, e.g. through an env variable.
 Many popular cloud service can be used, but also local LLM instances like Ollama

 ```sh
 export GOOGLE_AI_API_KEY=your-api-key